kasapoli/ParadiddleWorkshop/README.md

 Base project to create mods for Paradiddle.
 Includes an example mod.

 ## Description
 This project was created to allow the Paradiddle Community to create mods to enhance their experience.
 We did our best to offer complete creative freedom with the least amount of constraints possible.
-With access to main features of the app, possible mod functonalities include but definitely are note limited to:
+With access to main features of the app, possible mod functionalities include but definitely are not limited to:
 * Creating custom drums, that support multiple hit zones to make different voices
 * Overriding the visuals of highway tracks and notes
 * A new highway system